-- An email with the code word clearly shown in the title CODE XXX will be sent.
-In addition, the Academy's Critical Incident What'sApp Group will be used to notify staff using the same code CODE XXX if emails go down. - All outside activity to cease immediately, students and staff return to building. - Communicate to and alert duty staff if they are on a breaktime duty.
-If safe to return they should do so. - Although all staff and students remain in the building and external doors and windows locked, free movement may be permitted within the building dependent upon circumstances. - In the event of an air pollution or chemical, biological or radiological contaminants issue, air handling and air conditioning systems should be closed or turned off. - Staff should await further instructions.
+- An email with the code word clearly shown in the title CODE XXX PARTIAL will be sent.
+In addition, the Academy's Critical Incident What'sApp Group will be used to notify staff using the same code CODE XXX PARTIAL and can be used as an alternative means of communication if emails go down. - All outside activity to cease immediately, students and staff return to building.

+- Communicate to and alert duty staff if they are on a breaktime duty. - Although all staff and students remain in the building and external doors and windows locked, free movement may be permitted within the building dependent upon circumstances. - In the event of an air pollution or chemical, biological or radiological contaminants issue, air vents, fans, heating and air conditioning systems should be closed or turned off. - Staff should await further instructions.